UMD-INST377/Group-Project-Base/README.md

 ## How to run any tests you have written for your software
 * Note: There is no available test for this software yet, however, you can certainly write your own scrip to test it.

-## The API for your server application - all GET, POST, PUT, etc endpoints, and what they each do
+## APIs in server application
+This software only has one API, which is the `/api` - API route for books information
 1. GET
 2. POST
 3. PUT
 4. ENDPOINTS

 ## Known bugs
+* Note: No bugs have been detected.

 ## Recomendation Next Step
 1. Adding more data into the database